I’m Thankful for School

 DISCUSSION QUESTIONS:

-Most children here in the US don’t look forward to school, so why do you think she was looking forward to school so much?
+Most children here in the US don’t look forward to school, so why do you think Precious was looking forward to school so much?

 If you didn’t go to school, what would you fill your day with?